willwybrow/counters-and-cards/rules.md

 - Immediate
 - Free

-Cards that grant actions will have the action type in gold shown underneath the card's name.
+Cards that grant actions will have the action type in gold shown underneath the action's name.

 ### Cards